jessicablank/spacebook-mars/README.md

 That's it! your app should be running on <http://localhost:3000>.
 The Express server should intercept any AJAX requests from the client.

 # Quick Start
-These Martians are already registered with populated task lists if the User would like to test the application without creating a new Martian.
+These Martians are already registered on the deployed site with populated task lists if the User would like to test the application without creating a new Martian.

 * Test User 1